 Step 1

-Before you can start Locking your files, folders, drives, and programs with Folder Lock, you will need to run Folder Lock and enter your Master Password that you have set during the installation.
+Before you can start Locking your files, folders, drives with Folder Lock, you will need to run Folder Lock and enter your Master Password that you have set during the installation.

 A Master Password is a user-selected password or passphrase that a user sets when he/she first installs Folder Lock.
 As a result, ALL administrative rights to the program will belong to the user with the Master Password.
 Please remember that ONLY the Master Password holder can use the Lock Files feature.